-- Everything you need to know about the 2019 Commercial Vehicles Show
+- Full round-up report from the 2019 Commercial Vehicles Show

-- A-Z of all van and pickup news - Vauxhall Vivaro and VW e-vans included
+- A-Z of all van and pickup news - Vauxhall Vivaro and VW e-vans star

 What is the CV Show 2019?

 The Commercial Vehicle Show is located at the NEC Birmingham every year, and is the UK's largest van and pickup event.